appcelerator-forks/kgividen.xControl/README.md

 xControl
 ========

 This project is created using Appcelerator Titanium.
+The MVC architecture currently needs work in this project so some things are mixed.
+We are aware of this and need to fix it but we are considering Alloy so until that time we know it's a bit messy.

 Easily control your Insteon devices.
 List all of your Insteon devices and use an on/off button or a slider to adjust accordingly.